 Take, for instance, a conversation I had following one of my 18-hour supervision class sessions.
 A student asked about a problem she was facing at work.
 An employee of hers was abusing their cellphone privileges.
 This employee spoke to their spouse for 3-4 hours out of every 8-hour day.
 As a result, this student was considering discontinuing cellphone privileges for her entire staff.
 When I asked if she had an open mind, this student replied with an enthusiastic, "Yes!"

 "Well," I said, "I respectfully disagree with your solution."

-Dealing with a problem employee one-on-one takes a large amount of courage and diplomacy.
-However, it’s really the only way to fix a problem.
+Dealing with a problem employee one-on-one takes a lot of courage and diplomacy.
+However, it's the only way to fix a problem.
 Besides, it will reflect better on you as the boss.
 Your team will see you as a responsible leader for dealing with the matter decisively and privately.
-If you discipline an employee publicly or punish your team for actions they didn’t take, your credibility will drop faster than a drunk on a motorbike.
+If you discipline an employee publicly or punish your team for actions they didn't take, your credibility will drop faster than a drunk on a motorbike.